adankha/ServiceQueue/README.md

 # Service Queue
-Author: Ashour Dankha

 Class: CS 251 Data Structures, Spring 2015

-This program has two parts that uses the Linked List ADT( https://github.com/adankha/Linked-Lists ).

 The first part works with qsort and msort (quicksort and mergesort).
 The simple program reads from stdin and sorts the values using the different sort methods.